How good are you at letting go of what happened in your life? I’m happy to say, I’ve gotten a lot better at letting stuff go over the years.

 Want to let go

 Let’s get really honest here.
-Sometimes we hold onto pain because we want to.
+Sometimes we hold onto our pain because we want to.

-We might be struggling with a victim mentality, our troubles might get us attention or we might enjoy the drama more than we should.
+We might be struggling with a victim mentality, our troubles might get attention from other people or we might enjoy the drama more than we should.

-You need to want to let go of your troubles.
+You need to want to let go of what happened.
 You need to want to move on.

 I have a few posts that can help in this regard, so feel free to read through them.